martineckardt/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

 The script will be prompted by the user resting their head or manualling activating the script.
-The user through a set of prompts will come with an outcome for the user to gain some energy.
+The device will go through a set of questions to help the user determine what the best course of action would be to help them regain some energy.
+After the script is over the user will be given a suggestion to help them wake up a little.

-A decision tree is in this google drive along with some videos of the interactions.
+A decision tree is in this google drive along with some videos of the interactions and some story boards.

 https://drive.google.com/drive/folders/16aQeXT4dLVWk-LWIZUaZfxkqdkqKDlsq